Guide: Moving to Texas – Electricity and Everything Else

 Sharyland Utilities: 800-545-4513

-Setting Up Electricity in Cities with Deregulated Power
+Setting Up Electricity in A Deregulated City

 Because of the large selection of electricity companies offering hundreds of different electricity plans and rates in Texas, finding the right energy plan for your home can be overwhelming.
-And it’s important to select an energy provider you can trust, since even some of the largest companies offer plans with gimmicks that can cause bill surprises.

-HomeEnergyClub.com is a consumer advocate and energy comparison website which offers electricity plans from top providers at discounted rates, helpful guides, reviews and other objective information about each company.
-There is no membership fee and the 10-year old company vets each energy plan to help you avoid gimmick plans which cause bill surprises.
-You can choose low-cost green energy plans, which have rates which are competitive with fossil-sourced plans on the website.
-To compare providers and plans, go to the home page and take the following easy steps:
+There’s no membership fee and we vet each energy plan to help you avoid gimmick plans which cause bill surprises.
+You can choose low-cost green energy plans, which have rates which are competitive with fossil-sourced plans.

 • Enter your zip code: the site will display energy providers, plans and rates in the area you’re moving.